“sandhyAvandanam” is a “nitya karmA”, a daily obligatory duty of the dwijas. (those who wear the sacred thread)

 A brAhmaNa who contemplates on the rising and setting of the sun and does obeisance with gAyatree attains all bliss because this Aditya is the Supreme Brahman.

-1. Boys or men who have been initiated with the “gAyatri mantrA” at the time of “upanayanA” can start doing “sandhyAvandanam”.
+1. Those who have been initiated with the “gAyatri mantrA” at the time of “upanayanA” can start doing “sandhyAvandanam”.

 2. After “upanayana”, the dvijA is entitled to perform certain duties amongst which sandhyAvandanam is foremost and mandatory.
 BrAhmaNAs, kshatriyAs and vaishyAs are called dvijAs.